sparkfun/SuperHeadphones/docs/arduino_library.md

     ### Arduino IDE

     This example assumes you are using the latest version of the Arduino IDE on your desktop.
-If this is your first time using Arduino IDE and an library, please review the following tutorials.
+If this is your first time using Arduino IDE and a library, please review the following tutorials.

     - [Installing the Arduino IDE](https://learn.sparkfun.com/tutorials/installing-arduino-ide)
     - [Installing an Arduino Library](https://learn.sparkfun.com/tutorials/installing-an-arduino-library)